Hannah Palmer Flaunts Major Cleavage And Underboob In ‘Malibu Barbie’ Bikini

 “Real life Barbie doll”

 The “Barbie” trend appears prominent of late.
-Just last week, The Inquisitr reported rapper, Chanel West Coast being called a “desert barbie” in a rainbow-colored two-piece with matching hair.
+Just last week, The Inquisitr reported rapper Chanel West Coast being called a “desert barbie” in a rainbow-colored two-piece with matching hair.
 Nicki Minaj uses the iconic doll as a moniker, having also released “Barbie Dreams” as a song.

 While Minaj has 102 million Instagram followers and Chanel West Coast boasts 3.2 million, Hannah’s following sits at a more modest 613,000.
 Her fanbase is growing, though.
 In 2018, Maxim featured Hannah as their Cover Girl.
 With an Instagram bio announcing herself as a Fashion Nova ambassador, this esthetician-turned-model is making a name for herself.

 Hannah attended Coachella 2019.
 The star-studded annual music festival has experienced a high turnout from the modeling industry this year.
 Gigi Hadid, Hailey Baldwin, and Alessandra Ambrosio have all shown their faces.
 Coachella isn’t just for the industry’s elite, though.
-With appearances from glamour models, Lele Pons and Valentina Fradegrada, it would appear that Coachella is the way to boost one’s career in 2019.
+With appearances from glamour models Lele Pons and Valentina Fradegrada, it would appear that Coachella is the way to boost one’s career in 2019.

 Palmer’s 2018 Maxim feature came with a brief interview.
 Hannah has some surprising talents, per her words to the magazine.